SpaceGroupUCL/qgisSpaceSyntaxToolkit/README.md

 The plug-in can be installed from the QGIS Plugins Manager, and updates become automatically available once submitted to the QGIS plugins repository.

 ## Support
-If you encounter problems when using the software, check the documentation and the current issues list for solutions.
-If it's a new problem, please add an issue to the list.
+If you encounter problems when using the software, please check the documentation and the current issues list for solutions.
+If it's a new problem, you can add the issue to the list.
-You can also subscribe to the Space Syntax Toolkit mailing list on JISCMAIL for the latest news and discussions, and send an e-mail to the list (spacesyntax-toolkit at jiscmail.ac.uk) if you need support with the toolkit.
+If you need help using the toolkit in your space syntax research, you can send an e-mail to the mailing list (spacesyntax-toolkit at jiscmail.ac.uk) for support from the user community.

 ## Software Requirements
 * QGIS (2.0 or above) - [http://www.qgis.org/en/site/](http://www.qgis.org/en/site/)